danielsaidi/website_danielsaidi/_posts/2013-11-10-shay-friedman-30-nuget-packages-in-50-minutes.md

 power that comes to those who instead of writing what is already out there, first take a trip by NuGet and fill the cart with already developed tools.
-I no time at all, Shay created an app that could interpret six languages, export data to various formats, format text, extract video from YouTube etc. etc.
+I no time at all, Shay created an app that could interpret six languages, export data to various formats, format text, extract video from YouTube etc.

 I will not go through all the packages being used in the application, but I found the Roslyn, Ruby, Python and some JavaScript code runners to be really cool.
 And